 Our Fish Net programme was initiated to tackle the extinction crisis affecting the planet’s freshwater fish.

 Fish living in freshwater comprise one of the most threatened vertebrate taxonomic groups and yet very little attention is given towards their plight or their conservation.
 Fish Net aims to change this trend and improve the survival rate of these neglected species around the world.
 Through a network of zoos, aquariums, universities, research institutions and hobbyists, we aim to develop meaningful conservation solutions for species that have been ignored and are facing extinction.
-We are using a dynamic programme of captive breeding, education and outreach, research and field conservation initiatives in a number of target countries.
+We are using a dynamic programme of conservation breeding, education and outreach, research and field conservation initiatives in a number of target countries.

 Why conserve freshwater fish?